A Visitor’s Guide to Nara, Japan

 Known as Japan’s first permanent capital, Nara was established as the influence behind the country’s most powerful Buddhist monasteries.
 Nara is situated east of both Kyoto and Osaka and is located less than one hour from both cities, so it is fairly easy to get to by rail, car or private coach.
 (If you are traveling by rail to Nara, then you would get off at JR Nara Station.
 JR West runs this rail, which is on the Kansai Main Line (Yamatoji Line) that goes to Horyuji Station, Oji, Tennoji, JR Namba and Osaka Station.

 Below is a list of everything you could see and do during your time in Nara:

 If you are anything like myself and are one with the animals (seriously), then Nara Park is the perfect place for you.
 It is in this nature-filled sanctuary where you will find deer freely roaming around everywhere!
 (Deer are my kind of animal!
 If you don’t understand why, it is because my last name is Deer.
 A fun fact is that my last name is not supposed to be Deer though.
-When my great grandfather came over from Italy to Ellis Island, officials were unable to pronounce his Italian last name.
+When my great grandfather came over from Italy to Ellis Island in New York, officials were unable to pronounce his Italian last name.
 Because the last name DeVardio (I am not sure if that is how it was actually spelled) was too difficult to pronounce, the officials changed his last name to Deer.
 I can’t say I’m upset over that because I do LOVE the last name Deer!)